-Ancillary Revenue is the additional income earned (or expected to be realized) from revenue sources apart from the main source of income for a particular firm, institution or any financial body or individual, and serves to be eligible for tax deduction under relevant tax laws for the sale of that product.
+Ancillary revenue is the additional income earned (or expected to be realized) from revenue sources apart from the main source of income for a particular firm, institution, or any financial body or individual.
+It serves to be eligible for tax deduction under relevant tax laws for the sale of that product.

 Types of Ancillary Revenue